rust-stuco/lectures/week5/slides.md

 let y = foo2.pop(); // y=3, foo2 = [1, 2]
 ```

-* A type that implements `Clone` can be duplicated / deep copied.
+* A type that implements `Clone` can be duplicated / deep copied
 * The new value is independent of the original value and can be modified without affecting the original value